mescutia95/Assignment-2-Django-Hello-World/README.md

 ## In this assignment your website needs to do the following:

 * Display "CINS465 Hello World"
+  * This should be done via a template variable
 * Be submitted to GitHub correctly
 * You should be able to view the site on your local machine at http://localhost/.
 For more information on setting up routes in Django, please see [the documentation](https://docs.djangoproject.com/en/1.10/topics/http/urls/)